MaximeDruart/nunki-techtest/client/README.md

 # Twitter client - Nunki Tech test

-This is the front-end part of the project.
+This is the front-end part of the project bootstrapped by Vite + React.
+Usual Vite commands will work.
 You can start individually or run `yarn run dev` directly from the root folder.

 ### To run the whole project